A 5-Step Strategy for Investing in Dividend Stocks

 Step 0: Think like a business owner

-I'll begin with step zero, which is to think like a business owner.
+Step zero is to think like a business owner.
 This isn't really a step at all; it's more of a philosophical bedrock that underpins the five steps.

 If you've been investing for a while, thinking like a business owner may sound obvious, but for less experienced investors, it isn't.